 Peter Redpath – Chairman: Dr. Redpath is a Full Professor of Philosophy at St. John’s University; has received numerous awards and honors for his work in philosophy; was elected to the Board of Trustees of the Institute for Advanced Philosophical Research in 1988; has made over 100 public program appearances on philosophical topics in the U.S. and Europe; has authored numerous books, monographs, and published articles; and has edited various philosophy books.
 He was a member of the Board of Editors of Editions Rodopi.

 Patrick S. J. Carmack, J.D. is founder of the Great Books Academy Homeschool Program (2000 AD).
-After earning his Juris Doctorate, Pat completed additional courses in psychology and philosophy, and completed additional studies at the Institute of Spirituality at the Pontifical University of St. Thomas Aquinas in Rome (“Angelicum”).
+After earning his Juris Doctorate.
 A former Judge at the Oklahoma State Corporation Commission, member of the U.S. Supreme Court Bar, former CEO of an independent petroleum exploration and production company, founder and former Chairman of the International Caspian Horse Society, and President of a non-profit educational foundation.
 Pat participated in Dr. Mortimer J. Adler’s last several Socratic discussion groups in Maryland and California in 1999 and 2000, respectively, and moderated the first live-audio Socratic groups online (2000 AD) and numerous online groups since, as well as at Great Books evening programs in Seattle.
 He has been a speaker on educational topics at various conferences in the US. and Europe.
-He is the recipient of the International Etienne Society’s Pope John Paul the Great Thomist Humanist Award for his work in education.
 Pat lives with his wife Elisabeth and their six children in Colorado Springs.

 James S. Taylor – Director: A friend and then collegue of the famed trio (Drs.
 Senior, Quinn and Nelick) at the K.U.
 Pearson Integrated Humanities Program, Jim has been a teacher of English and American Literature, Western Civilization, and Philosophy of Education (at Hillsdale College in Michigan and at Tulsa University), for over twenty years.
 Jim recently authored the wonderful book Poetic Knowledge, The Recovery of Education.
 Jim also is experienced at moderating online Socratic discussion groups.